Calculate Drainage Density in ArcGIS

 Now Line Density window, click OK and show your Density Result.

-You can also Customise the Drainage Density.
+You can also Customize the Drainage Density.
 Right-click Drainage Density and click Properties.

 Properties window appears, select Symbology, and choose Classified.